Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 RHODES 2nd OBSERVATION:

 Rhodes observed that in practical implementation of the Ottensmeyer Plan over 90% of the fuel mass to be reprocessed is potentially FNR blanket rod material, not FNR core rod material.
 By making the blanket rods from depleted uranium selectively extracted from used CANDU fuel the blanket rod processing can be simplified and the cost greatly reduced.
-Since the blanket rods constitute over 90% of the total FNR fuel weight, the resulting cost savings are substantial.
+Since the blanket rods constitute much of the total FNR fuel weight, the resulting cost savings are substantial.

 RHODES 3rd OBSERVATION:

-Rhodes concluded that after 90% of the uranium oxide is selectively extracted from the spent CANDU reactor fuel the remaining spent fuel residue can be economically shipped by truck and/or rail to Chalk River in reusable lead containers.
+Rhodes concluded that after 90% of the uranium oxide is selectively extracted from the used CANDU reactor fuel the remaining used fuel residue can be economically shipped by truck and/or rail to Chalk River in reusable lead containers.
 The more complex steps of fuel oxide reduction, sophisticated electrolytic/density separation by atomic weight and then subsequent fuel rod fabrication can be implemented at a shared facility at Chalk River.

 To mitigate potential transportation accidents involving possible immersion in water during shipment the water moderated reactor fuel concentrates and FNR core fuel should be stabilized with gadolinium.
 The extracted fission products can be shipped from Chalk River to the 300 year interim storage site by truck and/or rail, again in reusable lead containers.